armaciej/docs.getdbt.com/website/docs/faqs/why-version-2.md

 ---
-title: Why do model and source yml files always start with `version: 2`?
+title: "Why do model and source yml files always start with `version: 2`?"
 ---

 Once upon a time, the structure of these `.yml` files was very different (s/o to anyone who was using dbt back then!).
 Adding `version: 2` allowed us to make this structure more extensible.